codatio/codat-docs/docs/introduction/testing.md

 We work directly with our **Enterprise** clients to arrange test instance creation.

-Start-up and Enterprise users can switch between the production client and the test instance by using the client dropdown in the [Codat Portal](https://app.codat.io/).
+Users can switch between the production client and the test client by using the client dropdown in the [Codat Portal](https://app.codat.io/).

 ![](/img/introduction/0026-client-selection.png)

-### Pitfalls
+### Tips and pitfalls

 1. Your test client will have a separate set of API keys, and you may need to maintain different credentials for the integrations in the test instance.